-In 2014, the Law Society heard from the Financial Institutions Commission ("FICOM") about their concerns with the Law Society's captive insurance company and the Law Society's insurance program.
-Following discussions with FICOM, the Ministry of Finance and the Ministry of Justice, it was agreed that the Law Society would pursue an exemption from certain statutory requirements.
+In 2014, the Law Society heard from the Financial Institutions Commission ("FICOM"), now called British Columbia Financial Services Authority ("BCFSA"), about their concerns with the Law Society's captive insurance company and the Law Society's insurance program.
+Following discussions with BCSFA, the Ministry of Finance and the Ministry of Justice, it was agreed that the Law Society would pursue an exemption from certain statutory requirements.